adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 # Democracy ≠ Plurality Voting

-## if we're trying to make a functional and prosperous democracy
+if we're trying to make a functional and prosperous democracy

-## we're using the wrong tools
+we're using the wrong tools

 ---

 # Plurality Voting is awful

-## irrational outcomes with 3+ options
+irrational outcomes with 3+ options most serious problem is the *spoiler effect*

 ![](https://d3n8a8pro7vhmx.cloudfront.net/ucer/pages/16/attachments/original/1613055360/SpoilerEffect.jpg?1613055360)

 ---

+there are other problems:

+- least amount of information from voters!
+- isn't flexible enough to solve voting "meta" problems (who gets on the ballot?)

+---

 # Plurality Voting is awful

-## incentivizes enforcement of two party system
+incentivizes enforcement of two party system

 ![](/drawing-2-5-voting-cycle.png)